Victoria's Secret Fashion Show models and performers

 Stella Maxwell

 The 25-old model lists her hometown as “Earth :)” on the Victoria’s Secret website and reveals that she is ambidextrous.
-She’s also been rumoured to be dating “Twilight” actress Kristen Stewart.
+She’s also been rumored to be dating “Twilight” actress Kristen Stewart.

 Lais Ribeiro